 The Submit to Index Dialog Box:

-Once you click “Submit”, Google will present a message that your URL has been submitted to the index, along with the date and time it was submitted.
+Once you click “Go”, Google will present a message that your url has been submitted to the index.

 That’s it!
 You just successfully added an updated page to Google’s index.

-Let’s face it, nobody like waiting.
+Let’s face it, nobody likes waiting.
 And that’s especially the case when you have updated content that you want indexed by Google!
-If you have a page that’s been recently updated, then I recommend using Fetch as Googlebot to make sure the page gets updated as quickly as possible.
-It’s easy to use, fast, and can also be used to submit all linked URL’s from the page at hand.
+If you have a page that’s been recently updated, then I recommend using Fetch as Google to make sure the page gets updated as quickly as possible.
+It’s easy to use, fast, and can also be used to submit all linked urls from the page at hand.
 Go ahead, try it out today.

 GG